 The apps have a familiar interface, with the same Ribbon interface and layout.
 But at the same time, they're not just a port of the regular desktop version.
 Menus have been optimised for touch; objects can be dragged, rotated or resized with a swipe, and the interface scales properly in both portrait and landscape mode.

-There's solid integration with other iPad features.
+There's solid integration with other iOS features.
 You can use voice dictation to create a document, perhaps, or AirPlay to project your finished presentation.

 You get plenty of functionality, too.
-This isn't the hobbled Office Mobile for iPhone: there are templates, tables, footnotes, filters, charts, transitions and just about everything else you'll need.
-Everything is very configurable, formatting is preserved so documents look just as you'd expect, and of course you can save and share your documents in OneDrive, OneDrive for Business and SharePoint.
+There are templates, tables, footnotes, filters, charts, transitions and just about everything else you'll need.
+Everything is very configurable, formatting is preserved so documents look just as you'd expect, and you can save and share your documents via Dropbox, OneDrive, OneDrive for Business and SharePoint.

-To create or edit documents, though, you'll need an Office 365 subscription.
+To use more advanced features, though (Pivot tables in Excel, say) you'll need an Office 365 subscription.
 If you have one already, no problem; you're covered for all the apps installed on a single tablet in addition to your PC if you have an Office 365 Personal subscription ($6.99 a month) or on up to five different tablets alongside your five PCs or Macs if you have the Office 365 Home sub ($9.99).

 • Bug fixes